SOM-Research/bigboss/README.md

 ```
 ## Using the Service

-To use the EthicalAnalyzer service in your GitHub repository, follow these steps to configure the workflow and connect it to your server.
+To use the conductAnalyzer service in your GitHub repository, follow these steps to configure the workflow and connect it to your server.

 ### 1. Setup Secrets in GitHub

 Ensure you have added the following secrets to your GitHub repository:

 - `GITHUB_TOKEN`: GitHub token for authentication.
-- `SERVER_URL`: URL of your EthicalAnalyzer server.
+- `SERVER_URL`: URL of your conductAnalyzer server.
 - `SENDINBLUE_API_KEY`: Sendinblue API key for sending email notifications.
 - `EMAIL_FROM`: Sender email address for notifications.
 - `EMAIL_TO`: Recipient email address for notifications.